*348 MEMORANDUM AND ORDER RE: MOTIONS TO DISMISS

 3. Is the Conduct Protected?

-There can be no question that the alleged conduct of federal agents in this case was not "discretionary" in the meaning of the statute.
+There can be no question that the alleged conduct of federal agents in this ease was not “discretionary” in the meaning of the statute.
 Even if the alleged conduct were somehow found to be discretionary, it is equally clear that this purported exercise of discretion is not of the sort that Congress intended to protect by the discretionary function.

 What plaintiff is alleging is conduct of such a serious and malevolent nature as to be beyond any reasonable discretion on the part of a Government agency.
 Plaintiff is alleging something which does not involve normal regulatory activities or the weighing of policy factors within the scope of proper governmental power, but rather something which goes beyond the constitutional powers of the Government, and seriously violates the constitutional rights of a citizen.
-It cannot be said that Congress meant to withdraw *357 this kind of allegation from judicial scrutiny under the "discretionary function" exception.
+It cannot be said that Congress meant to with *357 draw this kind of allegation from judicial scrutiny under the “discretionary function” exception.

 Id. at 175.